Automated Market Making and Loss-Versus-Rebalancing: Institutional Background

 Automated market makers have their origin in the classic literature on prediction markets and market scoring rules; see \citet{pennock2007computational} for a survey of this area.
 Constant function market makers, which are characterized by a invariant or bonding function, build on the utility-based market making framework of \citet{chenpennock2007}.
 In that framework, utility indifference conditions define a bonding function for binary payoff Arrow-Debreu securities.

-More recent interest in AMMs has been prompted by an entirely new application: its functioning as a decentralized exchange mechanism, first proposed by \citet{vbuterin_lets_2016} and \citet{lu_building_2017}.
-The latter authors first suggested a constant product market maker, this was first analyzed by \citet{angeris2019analysis}. \citet{angeris2020improved} and \citet{angeris2021replicatingmarketmakers,angeris2021replicatingmonotonicpayoffs} apply tools from convex analysis (e.g., the pool reserve value function) to study the more general case of constant function market makers, we employ some of those tools here. \citet{angeris2021replicatingmonotonicpayoffs} also analyze arbitrage profits, but do not relate them to the rebalancing strategy or express them in closed-form.
-A separate line of work seeks to design specific CFMMs with good properties by identifying good bonding functions \citep{port2022mixing,wu2022constant,forgy2021family,krishnamachari2021dynAMMs}.
+More recent interest in CFMMs has been prompted by an entirely new application: its functioning as a decentralized exchange mechanism, first proposed by \citet{vbuterin_lets_2016} and \citet{lu_building_2017}.

-Black-Scholes-style options pricing models, like the ones developed in this paper, have been applied to weighted geometric mean market makers over a finite time horizon by \citet{evans2020liquidity}, who also observes that constant product pool values are a super-martingale because of negative convexity. \citet{clark2020replicating} replicates the payoff of a constant product market over a finite time horizon in terms of a static portfolio of European put and call options. \citet{tassy2020growth} compute the growth rate of a constant product market maker with fees.

-The above literature typically consider CFMM liquidity providers in isolation.
-Another direction is the consideration of equilibrium models \citep{aoyagi2020liquidity,aoyagi2021coexisting,capponi2021adoption}. \citet{oneill2022} empirically characterizes CFMM performance from the perspective of LPs, see also the work of \citet{lehar2021decentralized}.
-Arbitrage profits are a form of miner extractable value (MEV), \citet{qin2022quantifying} empirically quantifies this and other types of CFMM related MEV including ``sandwich'' attacks.
-Sandwich attacks are also considered by \citet{zhou2021high} empirically and by \citet{park2021conceptual} theoretically.